aspencage/sample-public-repo/README.md

 # sample-public-repo
-This is a public repo containing samples of code, intended for sharing with potential future collaborators.
+Description: This is a public repo containing samples of code, intended for sharing with potential future collaborators.

+#### Under Construction: more code will continue to be added over time